- What is the difference between Physics 40 and Physics 41?

 - Can I take Physics 4C and Physics 4D at the same time?

 - Do I have to take the lab?

 - Can I get AP credit?

-Both classes are conceptual introductions to physics or physical science.
-Emphasis on topics that lead to a better understanding of our technological society and physical environment.
+Both classes are conceptual introductions to physics or physical science, and emphasize topics that lead to a better understanding of our technological society and physical environment.
 Both Conceptual Physics and Conceptual Physical Science were developed by Paul Hewitt an emeritus professor of Physics at CCSF.
-Neither course has a math prerequisite although ratios and some simple algebra are used.
+Neither course has a math prerequisite although ratios and some simple algebra are used so there is a math advisory attached to each: see catalog for current advisories.
 Equations are used as guides for thinking and not for "plug and chug" exercises.

 Conceptual Physics covers topics in physics including motion, forces, energy, heat, sound, light and nuclear physics.
 Conceptual Physical Science covers a shorter version of the physics topics in addition to topics in Chemistry, Earth Science, and Astronomy.